CharlieMc0/universal-token-launcher/design-docs/design.md

 - All inputs and buttons must have aria-labels
 - Enable full keyboard navigation for tab/enter
 - Focus ring visible when tabbing through elements

 ---

+## 🔍 Consistency Guidelines

+1. **Layout Consistency**
+   - All form sections must use the standard FormContainer component with 24px padding
+   - Each form container should have exactly one SectionTitle
+   - Maintain 32px spacing between form sections
+   - Maintain 16px spacing between form rows

+2. **Component Consistency**
+   - Form inputs should be arranged in rows with two inputs per row where possible
+   - All buttons should have the same height and similar padding (Primary: 14px 32px)
+   - Fee sections should always use the blue-tinted background with consistent 16px padding

+3. **Styling Consistency**
+   - Only use colors from the defined palette
+   - Maintain consistent border-radius (8px for buttons/inputs, 12px for containers)
+   - Use the same blue accent color for all interactive elements

+4. **Content Structure**
+   - Page titles should be centered
+   - Section titles should always be left-aligned
+   - Descriptions should use the --text-secondary color
+   - Error messages should be displayed in a consistent way across components

+5. **Cross-Component Verification**
+   - When adding new components or modifying existing ones, verify the styling against other similar components
+   - If one component (e.g., Create Token) is modified, make the same changes to related components (e.g., Create NFT)

+---